ucbugg/learn.ucbugg/ucbugg/chapters/basic-rigging.md

 ![Maya Image](/images/basic-rigging/updated_06Head.png)

 The rig is pretty much complete.
 Except, there is usually a Root controller that controls the overall location of all the other controllers.
 Not every animator actually uses it, but its there for situations where it can be useful.

 So, make another NURBS circle that is bigger than the Base controller and place it around the Base.
-Rename it and place it in the Lamp group.
-Parent the other controllers to this Root controller**, and now we have our fairly complete rig.
+Rename it as Root Controller and place it in the Lamp group.
+Parent the other controllers as well as the HeadJnt to this **Root Controller(Called the Master Controller sometimes)**, and now we have our fairly complete rig.

 At this point, we can **hide all the underlying rigging machinery** so that only the controllers are exposed for the animators to use.
 We do this by unchecking the __Joints__ and __IK Handles__ options in the 3d-view's __Show__ menu, or plain hiding the joints on the outliner.

 ![Maya Image](/images/basic-rigging/rig_13hide.png)

-In reality, the model will be bound to the skeleton through skinning which would let us actually turn off the joint visibility and then lock it.
+In reality, the model will be bound to the skeleton through skinning which would let us actually turn off the joint visibility and then lock it (If you're curious on how exactly to do this, head to the Extra for Experts section).
 Doing this prevents any accidental adjustments to rigging machinery that could screw up higher level controllers.

 ![Maya Image](/images/basic-rigging/rig_14done.png)